open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > What was successful about the project and what wasn't successful?

 {{< expand "Show answer">}}
 That's another good question!
 You can be successful if you know your objectives - and I have no objectives apart from having fun.
-It was successful for this, this and meeting a dedicated community.
+I was successful as I have fun.
+I had a lot of frustration due to the component shortages during the pandemic.
+If the supply chaine is broken, I can't do open source development anymore.

+Meeting a dedicated community was an unexpected positive experience.

 {{< /expand >}}